Rodrigodcs/paybrokers-api-a/README.md

 ```
 7. If done based on .env.example:
  - API-A and API-B will be listening on PORTs 3000 and 3001, respectively.
- - To access rabbitmq, insert `http://localhost:15672/` to the web browser:
+ - To access rabbitmq, insert `http://localhost:15672/` to the web browser: username: guest /password: guest
-  -- username: guest
-  -- password: guest
  - The mongo database will be running on PORT 4000

 ## Funcionalities